papalozarou/loznotes/README.md

 If you'd like to change the red colour used for the note anchors and tab handle, "loznotes.less" contains a single variable, **@brand-color**, which you can change to your desired colour.

 ##Switches
-A client recently asked me if it were possible to show some wireframes either with the note anchors hidden or notes completely off.
-So I've done a quick hack to the jQuery to allow for simple switches.
+It is now possible to hide the note anchors by default, or turn the notes off completely, via switches.

 To hide the note anchors by default:

-**?notation=hidden**
-**?notation=hide**
+**?loznotes=hidden**
+**?loznotes=hide**

 To turn off note anchors and the notation pane completely:

-**?notation=off**
+**?loznotes=off**

 Example usage:

-http://mydomain.com/mypage.html?notation=hidden – hides the note anchors by default http://mydomain.com/mypage.html?notation=hide – hides the note anchors by default
+http://mydomain.com/mypage.html?loznotes=hidden – hides the note anchors by default http://mydomain.com/mypage.html?loznotes=hide – hides the note anchors by default

 or

-http://mydomain.com/mypage.html?notation=off – removes the note anchors and note pane completely
+http://mydomain.com/mypage.html?loznotes=off – removes the note anchors and note pane completely

-A URL without a switch provide note anchors and the notes pane as normal.
+A URL without a switch provided will display note anchors and the notes pane as normal.
+Also these switches will now work with Codekit's cachebuster query string.

-**N.B.**
-* The switches wont persist, so you'll need to add them to each URL.
+**N.B.** The switches wont persist, so you'll need to add them to each URL.
-* You can use whatever you want between the '?' and the '=' – the jQuery only tests for the second part (the 'hidden'/'off' bit).
-So ?wireframe-notations=off would work as well.

 ##How it works
 loznotes.js scans the DOM for elements with a [data-notation] attribute, then creates a numbered note anchor and a tab (with a title taken from the page's title attribute) containing each of the notations.